-But if a thrower scores a perfect score of 50 points, he will continue to throw the same 10 throws in rotation.
+If a thrower scores a perfect score of 100 points, he will continue to throw the same 10 throws in rotation.
 He will continue to throw until he fails to make a designated catch.
 He may throw alone if his throwing partner has failed to make a designated catch.
-His total score may accordingly be more than 50 points.
+His total score may accordingly be more than 100 points.